 This curriculum is an example.
-All course requirements are determined in consultation with the student's adviser.
+All course requirements are determined in consultation with the student's advisor.

 Proposal Seminar (3 Credits)

-Students need to register for this course for either 0 or 1 credits every semester they are matriculated.
+The seminar carries one credit per semester for the first six semesters of the program.
+However, students will be expected to actively participate in the seminar until they graduate.
+Students need to register for this course for either 0 or 1 credit every semester they are matriculated.

-**Students matriculating with previous graduate work or master's degrees may be held for fewer credits as determined in consultation with an adviser.
+**Students matriculating with previous graduate work or master's degrees in Food Studies or the equivalent choose the 36-credit track (which does not include 12 credits for foundation courses) in consultation with an advisor.

-Academic prerequisites: Some preparatory academic work may be required in addition to the minimum specialization requirements for the degree; the need for such work is determined in consultation with an adviser.
+Some preparatory academic work may be required in addition to the minimum specialization requirements for the degree; the need for such work is determined in consultation with an advisor.

 - Departmental participation in research and service